madsrumlenordstrom/dotfiles/README.md

-# dotfiles
+# Configuration files for my Linux setup
-This repository contains various configuration files for my current linux setup.
+This repository contains various configuration files for my current Linux setup.
-It should be considered work in progress as many configurations are incomplete.
-However feel free to takes inspiration from this setup.
+Feel free to takes inspiration from this setup.
-I will upload screenshots when I feel this setup is stable and consistent.
 This setup uses:

 - Terminal: [alacritty](https://github.com/alacritty/alacritty)